By Jan. 20, Ontario's Chief Medical Officer of Health will announce which public health units can return to in-person instruction

 All four school boards in Niagara provide information on confirmed cases and school closure status.
 Learn what happens if a COVID-19 case is confirmed at your child’s school.

 Niagara Region Public Health recommends active screening every day before entering the school, whether you're a student, parent / guardian, school staff member or visitor.
+See the Ontario government screening tool.

 If anyone fails the screening questions, or refuses to answer, they should NOT enter the building.
 They should return home to self-isolate.